alx741/dotfiles/README.md

 install them first.

-Some of the various scripts depend on other binaries that can be installed using the system package manager, this is a non exhaustive list:
+Some of the various scripts depend on other binaries that can be installed using the system package manager.
+This is a non-exhaustive list:

 * acpi
 * alsa-utils